A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 Learn More »

 These are the in-print films (I have seen) in the collection that most need a new edition.
-There are hundreds of films in the collection that have fine editions but could use an upgrade to bluray (Lord of the Flies & Brazil would be a good example of just needing an upgrade to hi definition) but the films on this list should have a complete do-over--a new edition from the ground up.
-Films like Kwaidan, Picnic at Hanging Rock, Summertime or Autumn Sonata, all of which will probably get new editions soon, I haven't seen, so they're not on the list.
+There are hundreds of films in the collection that have fine editions but could use an upgrade to bluray, but the films on this list should have a complete do-over--a new edition from the ground up.
+Films like Kwaidan, I haven't seen, so they're not on the list, these are only films I've seen and the criterion release is lacking.

 It's Kubrick.
 It's 70mm.
 It deserves so much better than the atrocious treatment Universal gave the film, and I think Criterion could go beyond their very impressive DVD slate of extras with the bluray.